Ancient grains: Barley

 Along with wheat, barley (Hordeum) is one of the earliest cultivated crops.
 It was commonly cultivated throughout the Near East and Southern Europe in its hulled form, and the domesticated two row species may have originated at Beidha, Jarmo, or Ali Kosh.
-Hordeum spontaneum was found at Çatalhöyük (5850 BCE - 5600 BCE) and Hordeum distichum at Ali Kosh (6750 BCE - 6000 BCE).
+Hordeum spontaneum was found at Çatalhöyük (5850–5600 BC) and Hordeum distichum at Ali Kosh (6750–6000 BC).
 In India it was mostly cultivated in the north and central regions, extending only as far south as Inamgaon and Nevasa.

 Rice

 Rice is believed to have been cultivated at Non Nok Tha in Thailand since 3500 BC where impressions of grains of rice have been found on potsherds.
 Other cultivation sites include the Neolithic sites of Yangshao, Liu Tzuchen, Anhui, Kionsi, Zhejiang and Hubei.

 Wild rice

 Not directly related to domesticated rice, wild rice has nearly twice the dietary fibre of Oryza sativa and Oryza glaberrima and contains around 15% protein and lipids including essential omega-3 and omega-6 fatty acids.
 The Anishinaabe are thought to have harvested wild rice in prehistoric North America, according to archaeologists studying the clay linings of thermal features and jigging pits associated with parching and threshing of the plant.